 Check out HostGator.com if you’re looking to buy a domain name and a cheap place to host your blog.
 It’s pretty easy to make your own website these days.
 Drag-and-drop site builders like the ones on HostGator are nice because you don’t need web developing skills or the hundreds of dollars that it might cost to hire someone to create a website.

-This website that you’re reading this on is my third or fourth attempt at creating a functional and decent-looking blog.
+This website that you’re reading this on is my third or fourth attempt at a travel blog.
 I can’t tell you how much time I wasted trying to make an interactive map or some other purely aesthetic feature.
 Once you get the blog going, investing your time and money into flashy features is up to you.
 Of the three or four current versions of this blog undergoing varying degrees of construction on different site builders, this is the most basic and the least flashy.
 But hey, it works and any money I’ve made on it will definitely be re-invested in the near future towards upgrading the site.

 Focus On What’s Important First

 With little content, the blog will struggle to take off no matter how good it looks.
 When you’re starting off, try to get at least 15-20 posts written before even thinking about promoting the blog.
 People who stumble upon the blog will be more likely to subscribe if they see that there is enough quality content and that the blog has been recently updated.
 I frequently scroll through blog feeds searching for travel guides or travel inspo, but no matter how good someone’s content is, I rarely subscribe if I see that their blog has like three posts and hasn’t been updated in six months.